 The simplified explanation of the process is to shoot enough images to capture all directions, then stitch these images together (I’m using a program called PTGui) into a special format.
 To create the image below, I shot from a drone at 200′, in RAW to capture the wide range of brightness from shadows to sun reflections, then processed the images in Lightroom, sent these processed images to PTGui to generate the panorama, cleaned up the sky a bit in Photoshop (there’s a hole where the drone is – the camera can’t shoot straight up), then generated the final image using PTGui.

 To see all of the panoramas I have published, check out my Panorama Page at roundme.com/@garystebbins.
 When on that page, click the “TOURS” button to see the images I have published.
-Some images have been shot with my camera on a tripod, while others have been shot from a drone.
-I’m still experimenting and learning.

 The image below is a snapshot from a panorama that was shot from a drone at 200′ above the beach just north of Brackett’s Landing.
 I can’t display a 360° panorama directly in this blog, so you will need to click on the image to open it in a 360° Panorama viewer.
 For fun, open this from a tablet, like an iPad, and be more immersed in the experience! 🙂